Selectively strong coupling MoS$_2$ excitons to a metamaterial at room temperature: RESULTS AND DISCUSSION

 \subsection{COUPLED MoS$_2${-}HMM SYSTEM}

 Bulk MoS$_2$ pieces are mechanically exfoliated using scotch tape until monolayer limit is reached.
-The monolayer is transferred on to HMM by dry visco-elastic gel stamping.\cite{Sarkar2019,PradeepaHL2020} Further details are provided in supporting material.
+The monolayer is transferred on to HMM by dry visco-elastic gel stamping.\cite{Sarkar2019,PradeepaHL2020} (supporting material S2 and S3)

-The measured dR spectra for HMM, monolayer MoS$_2$ system on glass and monolayer MoS$_2$ on HMM are plotted in figure 3.
+The measured dR spectra for HMM, monolayer MoS$_2$ system on glass and monolayer MoS$_2$ on HMM are plotted in Fig. 3(b).
 The dR spectra of MoS$_2$ monolayer on glass has two peaks at 1.8463 eV $\pm$ 0.8 meV and 2.0222 eV $\pm$ 0.8 meV, corresponding to A and B excitons respectively.
 An extra peak at 1.9280 eV $\pm$ 0.8 meV is observed between the positions of A and B excitons, in dR spectra of coupled monolayer MoS$_2$-HMM system.

-The measured PL spectra for monolayer MoS$_2$ on HMM and monolayer MoS$_2$ system on silicon with varying temperature are shown in figures 4(a) and 4(b), respectively.
-The room temperature(289 K) PL spectral envelope of monolayer MoS$_2$ on HMM is modified and an extra peak ($\omega_{-}$) appears at 1.8955 eV $\pm$ 7.2 meV.
-So a new peak is observed in both dR(absorption) and PL(emission) spectra, which confirms strong coupling.\cite{Leng2018}.
-Only three spectra at different temperatures are shown for brevity.(supporting material S5)
+The measured PL spectra for monolayer MoS$_2$ on HMM and monolayer MoS$_2$ system on Silicon with varying temperature are shown in Fig. 4(a) and Fig. 4(b), respectively.
+The room temperature (289 K) PL spectral envelope of monolayer MoS$_2$ on HMM is modified and an extra peak ($\omega_{-}$) appears at 1.8955 eV $\pm$ 7.2 meV.
+So a new peak is observed in both dR (absorption) and PL (emission) spectra, which confirms strong coupling.\cite{Leng2018}.
+Only three spectra at different temperatures are shown for brevity. (supporting material S6)

 MoS$_2$ monolayer Debye temperature\cite{Peng2016} is 262 K which is close to room temperature.
 So the PL peak position is sensitive to cooling, as PL is a band-edge emission process.
 The MoS$_2$ A and B exciton PL peak positions blue shift on cooling to cryogenic temperatures,\cite{Korn2011} where as the plasmonic modes are temperature insensitive.
-Lowering temperature can detune\cite{Reithmaier2004} the PL spectra and is used to visualize Anticrossing\cite{Y.Chen2017} behaviour of the MoS$_2$-HMM coupled system.
+Lowering temperature can detune\cite{Reithmaier2004} the PL spectra and is used to visualize anticrossing\cite{Y.Chen2017} behaviour of the MoS$_2$-HMM coupled system.

-The losses are always significant in a plasmonic system as HMM due to the scattering\cite{Khurgin2015} of electrons by phonons, electron-electron scattering and direct scattering by Surface Plasmon Polaritons.
-When cooled down to cryogenic temperatures, phonon-electron scattering reduces drastically, which results in longer\cite{Hummer2013} propagation lengths of Surface Plasmon Polaritons.
+The losses are always significant in a plasmonic system as HMM due to the scattering\cite{Khurgin2015} of electrons by phonons, electron-electron scattering and direct scattering by surface plasmon polaritons (SPPs).
+When cooled down to cryogenic temperatures, phonon-electron scattering reduces drastically, which results in longer\cite{Hummer2013} propagation lengths of SPPs.
 Essentially a fraction of HMM losses can be minimized, by cooling the system, which is an added advantage of low temperature PL measurement.